 - 1. Read application and attachments carefully.
 If you need permits, licenses, etc., please have the documentation with your application before submittal or explain in your plan the reasons you cannot obtain those documents at this time.
 Please explain what steps you are or will take to obtain those documents.
-Be as specific in your plan as possible; for example: do not just say you will "educate Borough residents about recycling."
-You should have clear goals and detailed methods to achieve those goals, as well as a competent team to carry out the project. - 2.
+Be as specific in your plan as possible; for example: do not just say you will "ship the materials to the Lower 48."
+You should have specific vendors and contracts in place or pending that you can submit with your plan. - 2.
 If your proposal is not complete, it will be returned and must be resubmitted. - 3.
 You or a representative must be at the meeting at which your proposal will be addressed.
 If a representative is not present to answer questions, your proposal will not be considered by the Commission. - 4.
 The Commission will send you a written determination regarding recommendation to the Mayor with a copy to the Proposer within five working days of a final decision.
 Failure to send a written decision within this time-period does not affect the determination. - 5.
-All entities that enter into a contract with the Borough or receive Borough funds shall supply periodic updates on their progress to the Commission, and be given parameters of efficacy at the time of recommendation of the grant to the Mayor.
+All recyclers who enter into a contract with the Borough or receive Borough funds shall supply periodic updates on their progress to the Commission, and be given parameters of efficacy at the time of recommendation of the grant to the Mayor.
 The updates shall be at least quarterly unless a different time frame is established in the contract. - 6.
 All meetings are open to the public and will be recorded for the public record.
 Similarly, all documents submitted become a public record and are open to the public.